ethereum/devp2p/discv5/discv5-theory.md

 query as failed and continues with another candidate.
 Repeated failures may cause the registrar to be temporarily excluded from operations.

-Lookup responses may also include auxiliary ENRs.
+Lookup responses may also include auxiliary ENRs in [NODES] responses.
 These ENRs are not lookup results; they are auxiliary routing information used to improve the discoverer's search table `B(s)`.
 The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

 ### Lookup Responses